Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

 Although the above $kp$-theory-based approach is consistent with our experimental results, we note that the renormalization of $\mu_{x^2-y^2}$ can be offset by a renormalization of $\mu_{\{xz,yz\}}$, and we have assumed that there is no such renormalization.
 To verify the Luttinger mechanism we propose here, in which the renormalizations of $m^*_{x^2-y^2}$ and $\alpha^*_{x^2-y^2}$ drive a renormalization only of $\mu_{x^2-y^2}$ (and not of $\mu_{\{xz,yz\}}$), we have also used a DFT-based approach (left panels of Fig.~\ref{fig:bands_renorm}).
 In particular, we introduce an orbital-dependent real self-energy for the $x^2-y^2$ orbitals and perform self-consistent DFT calculations; in this way, hybridization effects and all band/chemical potential shifts are automatically included.
 As discussed above, for the NM case the $x^2-y^2$ states lie below the $\{xz,yz\}$.
 As the strength of the orbital-selective interaction increases, the $x^2-y^2$ orbitals rise until a gap is formed.
 This occurs despite the existence of a $\Gamma$ pocket in the DFT calculations.
 Hence, all $k_F$s remain essentially constant for the electron pockets, in agreement with the Luttinger's theorem argument we used above.
 The increased effective mass of the upward dispersing $x^2-y^2$ state along M--$\Gamma$ is evident, as is the increased $x^2-y^2$ weight at the chemical potential.

-We note that the renormalization factor $Z^{-1}=2$ used above, while accounting for the appearance of a gap, does not account for the full mass enhancement observed in the experimental data in Fig.~\ref{fig:mass_exp}.
+We note that the renormalization factor $Z^{-1}=2$ used above, while accounting for the appearance of a gap, does not account for the full mass enhancement observed in the experimental data in Fig.~\ref{fig:mass_exp}, or all the features of the band structure throughout the Brillouin zone.
 This can be understood as a consequence of additional sources of band renormalization.
 Specifically, it has been found that both the $x^2-y^2$ and the $\{xz,yz\}$ bands are renormalized by additional renormalization effects, likely Coulombic in origin, that appear at higher energies~\cite{Ortenzi:2009,Chang2025Jul,Zou2025Jun}.